slimchahla/HPC-Cluster-Setup/pdsh.md

 c3
 ```

 Chroot into the chroot environment and install pdsh.
-Finally, repackage the NVFS
+Finally, repackage the VNFS
 ```
 chroot /var/chroots/centos-7
 yum install pdsh